 Special Topics (if appropriate course content is covered) Students are strongly encouraged to study abroad and may count up to nine hours of coursework taken through Lander-approved programs, such as at the University of Winchester in the United Kingdom.
 Faculty must approve all coursework taken in study abroad programs.

-The philosophy minor consists of 18 credit hours with the following distribution:
+The philosophy and religious studies minor consists of 18 credit hours with the following distribution:

-A. Area Studies in Philosophy (six credit hours required):
+A. Foundational Courses in Philosophy and Religion (six credit hours required):

 The pre-law minor consists of 18 semester hours with the following distribution: